Soft connection in training

 Refresher rides

-• Forward, transitions, and rhythm with relaxation
+• Forward movement, transitions, and rhythm with relaxation

-• Exposure miles to restore confidence
+• Exposure miles to restore confidence and consistency

 Restarts & Problem-Solving Minimum 3 months